ous-uio-bioinfo-core/Eurocan_microRNA/README.md

 This repository consist of R-code used to produce the results reported in TITLE OF OUR PULICATION.

-Two sources of breast cancer microarray microRNA data are analysed, from "AHUS" and "UCAM" (Dvinge et al.), and microRNA that differ between states are reported and compared to the findings in Volinia et al. At last our resulting microRNA are checked towards a curated list of microRNAs reported by Fromm et al.
+Two sources of breast cancer microarray microRNA data are analysed, from "AHUS" and "UCAM" (Dvinge et al. also called "METABRIC" sometimes), and microRNA that differ between states are reported and compared to the findings in Volinia et al. At last our resulting microRNA are checked towards a curated list of microRNAs reported by Fromm et al.

 The code is split into several smaller files in order to make them more manageable.